alex-hhh/ActivityLog2/doc/data-frame.md

     scratch.rkt> (send df add-derived-series "work" '("timer" "pwr") add-work) scratch.rkt> (send df select "work")
     '#(0 0.0 0.0 0.0 50.0 241.5 553.0 891.5 1208.0 1439.0 ...
 796091.0)

+The `add-derived-series/lazy` is the "lazy" version of the function: it adds a closure to the data frame and the data series will be created the first time it is referenced.
+Special care needs to be used with this function, especially if it captures local variables, as the environment in which the function runs might not be the same as the non-lazy version.

 ## Other useful functions

     (df-write/csv outp df . series)